VisTrails/VisTrails/doc/usersguide/packages.rst

 .. index::
    pair: packages; configuration

-There are two obvious shortcomings in the way ``run()`` is implemented.
-First, the code assumes ``afront`` is available in the system path, which might not be true in practice.
-Second, the debugging variable is inaccessible from the GUI, where it could be very useful. |vistrails| provides a way to configure a package through the |vistrails| ``Preferences`` dialog.
-It is very simple to provide your own configuration;
-just add a ``configuration`` attribute to your package, as follows:
+In addition to "pure-python" packages, |vistrails| packages can also be designed to wrap existing libraries and command-line tools (see :ref:`sec-wrapping_cmdline_tools` for more information).
+For command-line tools, there are often some configuration options that may change from machine to machine.
+In addition, there may also be flags (e.g. for debugging) that a user may wish to toggle on or off depending on the situation.  |vistrails| provides the ``configuration`` package attribute for such situations; the ``ConfigurationObject`` stored here is accessible both during module computations and from the GUI in the ``Preferences`` dialog.

+In the following example, we have some code from a package designed to control runs of ``afront``, a command-line program for generating 3D triangle meshes. [#]_ It uses a general ``run()`` method to run each command, and we use the configuration object to determine where the executable lives and whether we should print debugging information.

 .. code-block:: python
    :linenos:

-   from core.configuration import ConfigurationObject from core.modules.vistrails_module import Module, ModuleError from core.system import list2cmdline
    import os

+   from vistrails.core.configuration import ConfigurationObject from vistrails.core.modules.vistrails_module import Module, ModuleError from vistrails.core.system import list2cmdline

    configuration = ConfigurationObject(path=(None, str),
                                        debug=False)